Skip to Content

 Night heron on a tree branch

 The Black-Crowned Night Heron (Nycticorax nycticorax) stands out with its compact frame, reaching two feet in height and a mass close to two pounds.
-Its legs are shorter, and it noticeably lacks the elongated, serpentine neck typical of herons.
+Its legs are shorter and noticeably lacks the elongated, serpentine neck typical of herons.
 The species exhibits adaptability in habitat selection, thriving in diverse environments across continents, from Africa to North and South America, as well as Asia and Europe.
 As a nocturnal feeder, it preys on a variety of aquatic organisms.
 These birds maintain a Least Concern conservation status, indicating stable populations.

 Nile Monitor